decretist/Dissertation/Chapter4/chapter4.md

 Digital Humanities context as an example of "deformance."
-The term, proposed by Lisa Samuels and Jerome McGann in "Deformance and Interpretation" (1999), conflates the words "deformation" and "performance", and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext".[@samuels_deformance_1999] The paratext is different from the original text, but is defined by the deformances to the original text through which it is generated.
+The term, proposed by Lisa Samuels and Jerome McGann in "Deformance and Interpretation" (1999), conflates the words "deformation" and "performance," and describes a process through which a text is transformed by the application of a series of deformances to generate a "paratext."[@samuels_deformance_1999] The paratext is different from the original text, but is defined by the deformances to the original text through which it is generated.
 The classic example of deformance in a literary context is reversing the order of lines